Gorilla Trekking Tours & Trips in Africa

 Expert guides lead the way through Bwindi Impenetrable Forest to observe endangered Mountain Gorillas.
 Each permit grants 60 minutes with gorilla families.
 Golden Monkey tracking in Volcanoes National Park enriches the primate experience.
 Local communities near Lake Bunyonyi welcome visitors between treks.

-Duration 54 days Destinations Kenya, Uganda, Rwanda, Tanzania, Malawi, Zimbabwe Age Range 18 to 69 year olds Operator Oasis Overland From $6,191
+Duration 54 days Destinations Kenya, Uganda, Rwanda, Tanzania, Malawi, Zimbabwe Age Range Ages 18+ Operator Oasis Overland From

 Uganda's Bwindi Impenetrable Forest welcomes visitors to observe endangered mountain gorillas with expert rangers.
 A challenging forest trek leads to one precious hour with these primates.
 Lake Bunyonyi serves as a peaceful base, offering canoeing and community visits.

-Duration 58 days Destinations Kenya, Uganda, Tanzania, Malawi, Zambia, Botswana, Namibia, South Africa Age Range 18 to 75 year olds Operator Acacia Adventure Holidays From $23,725
+Duration 58 days Destinations Kenya, Uganda, Tanzania, Malawi, Zambia, Botswana, Namibia, South Africa Age Range Ages 18+ Operator Acacia Adventure Holidays From $23,725

-Duration 58 days Destinations South Africa, Botswana, Zimbabwe, Zambia, Malawi, Tanzania, Rwanda, Uganda, Kenya Age Range up to 80 year olds Operator Absolute Africa From
+Duration 56 days Destinations South Africa, Namibia, Botswana, Zambia, Malawi, Tanzania, Kenya, Uganda Age Range Ages 18+ Operator On The Go Tours From $16,205

 What people love about Gorilla Trekking Tours in Africa